Operational Art in the Malayan Campaign by LTC Gurbachan Singh

 FACETS OF OPERATIONAL ART DESIGN

-From the definition we should be able to discern that are some of the key attributes or ingredients essential for successfully conducting operations.
-American operational art literature identified some 14 dimensions or facets which include termination, synergy, simultaneity and depth, anticipation, balance, timing and tempo, operational reach and approach, forces and functions, arranging operations, centers of gravity, direct versus indirect approaches, decisive points and culmination.
+From the definition. we should be able to discern what are some of the key attributes or ingredients essential for successfully conducting operations.
+American operational art literature identified some 14 dimensions or facets which include termination, synergy, simultaneity and depth, anticipation, balance, timing and tempo, operational reach and approach, forces and functions, arranging operations, centres of gravity, direct versus indirect approaches, decisive points and culmination.
 While these facets may be comprehensive, it could be argued that some of these facets appear to be descriptive characteristics while others may be more prescriptive and therefore serve as critical planning considerations for the successful conduct of operational art.
-One could also reasonably make a case that there are considerable overlaps for example between simultaneity and tempo,depth and operational reach, and synergy and arranging operations.
+One could also reasonably make a case that there are considerable overlaps for example between simultaneity and tempo, depth and operational reach, and synergy and arranging operations.